nhallen272/LivestreamDL/README.md

 Author: Nathan Allen

-Description: Periodically downloads video from the livestream of
+Description: Used for the paper: Is it safer at the beach?
+Spatial and temporal analyses of beachgoer behaviors during the COVID-19 pandemic.Periodically downloads video from the livestream of
              vbbound.com/live-webcam-of-virginia-beach-boardwalk
              Program will download sets of short videos from the livestream every t hours, storing them in labeled directories.